 Learn how our transformative education and multidisciplinary research have nurtured effective global leaders, impacted society and transformed lives for the better.

-Sustainability
+Highlights, Sustainability

 We are Singapore’s flagship university.
 We hope you will be inspired by the many fascinating facets that make NUS a leading global university centred in Asia.